balder-dev/balder/doc/source/basics/features.rst

     Balder checks if the requirement that is given with the **Class-Based-Binding** is available.
 If the requirement doesn't match the class-based statement, it throws an error!

-How does that influence the Setup? - You are also able to define these vDevice-Device mapping in the setup.
+How does that influence the setup? - You are also able to define these vDevice-Device mapping in the setup.
 This is even often the case, because your setup normally uses the specific functionality.
 Your scenario should be as universal as possible.
 You can also use this mechanism on scenario level.
 If you want to find out more about this, take a look at the :ref:`VDevices and method-variations` section.